Kydonia: Late Bronze

-The name of the city is first mentioned in Linear B tablets from Knossos (ku-do-ni-ja).
-At Kastelli hill, which is the citadel of Chania's harbor, archaeological excavations have discovered ceramic sherds, which date back to Neolithic era.
-Scarce finds such as walls and ground floors confirm that the systematic habitation of the hill began during Early Minoan (EM) II period.
 A Minoan House (House I) with the characteristic hall was also unearthed.
 It was destroyed by fire during Late Minoan (LM) IB period.
 The houses from LMIIIA phase belonged to a palatial settlement, which ceased to exist in LMIII.

-The city extended beyond Kastelli hill as the excavations in Daskalogiannis Street revealed, where a LMI sanctuary or “lustral basin’’ came to light.
+The city extended beyond Kastelli Hill as the excavations in Daskalogiannis Street revealed, where a LMI sanctuary or "lustral basin" came to light.
 The discovery of a corpus of Linear A and Linear B tablets points out the presence of an archive.
 Moreover, the archaeologists have identified the existence of a local pottery workshop, which was active in LMIII.